eduMFA/eduMFA/doc/installation/system/wsgiscript.rst

  * logging configuration
  * ...

-To create the new database you need :ref:`pimanage`.
+To create the new database you need :ref:`edumfa-manage`.
 The *edumfa-manage* command reads the configuration from */etc/edumfa/edumfa.cfg* by default.

 If you want to use another instance with another config file, you need to set